demisto/content/Packs/Elasticsearch/Integrations/Elasticsearch_v2/README.md

 Search for and analyze data in real time.
  Supports version 6 and later.
-This integration was integrated and tested with version 8.3 of Elasticsearch v2
+This integration was integrated and tested with version xx of Elasticsearch v2

-Some changes have been made that might affect your existing content.
-If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-elasticsearch-v2).

 ## Configure Elasticsearch v2 on Cortex XSOAR